 Both of our main television brands offer advanced screens at the top of their range.
 LG produces the OLED screen, where Samsung focuses on QLED.
 The similarity of these names can lead to some confusion about these technologies: the name is similar but they’re very different screens with different goals and advantages.

 How do they compare?
 Samsung’s QLEDs are very good, offering vibrant colors and a lot of brightness.
-In a room with a lot of incoming light, that can make for a much better viewing experience.
+In a room with a lot of incoming light, that can make for a much better viewing experience in the middle of the day or with all the lights on.
 However, the OLED’s pixel-level color control means it has the best color accuracy ever seen on a TV.
 And since it can completely turn pixels off, the black levels and overall clarity are simply unmatched.

 In the end, the only way to know for sure which one works for you is to see them for yourself, in person.
 Feel free to come in and see them side-by-side in our showroom!